Lilly Goren

 Lilly J. Goren is an American political scientist and historian.
-She is a professor of political science and global studies at Carroll University, where she has also been Chair of the Department of History, Political Science and Religious Studies.
+She is a professor of political science and global studies at Carroll University, where she has also been Chair of the Department of History, Political Science and Religious Studies and Faculty President for the University.
 Goren uses popular culture, such as literature and film, to understand American politics.
 She has published work on how popular culture affects public perceptions of political leadership by women, how feminist ideas are reflected and affected by popular culture, and the politics of re-distribution in the United States Congress.

 Education

 Goren attended Kenyon College, graduating in 1987 with an AB degree in Political Science and English.
 Goren then attended Boston College, where she earned an MA and then a PhD, both in political science.

 Career

 In addition to her articles in peer-reviewed academic journals, Goren has been the author or editor of several books.
 In 2003, she published The Politics of Military Base Closings: Not in My District.
 The book uses the Base Realignment and Closing Commission to study the politics of re-distributive decisions by the United States Congress and the president, arguing that the Commission was a tool to shield representatives from the electoral consequences of redistribution.

 Goren was the editor of the 2009 book You've Come a Long Way, Baby: Women, Politics, and Popular Culture, which studied the intersection of politics and popular culture from multiple different feminist positions.
 The core theme of the book is the study of how feminism informs popular culture, and how popular culture in turns affects understandings of feminism.
 The volume included close readings of television series, books, and films from both second-wave feminist and third-wave feminist writers.
 The authors and editor deliberately encouraged a critical dialogue between the chapters, arguing that the contrasting perspectives that the authors of the volume took regarding certain popular culture topics mirrored broader disagreements in contemporary American politics.